syncfusion-content/wpf-docs/wpf/SfChart/Axis.md

 The following are the customizing options in EdgeLabelDrawingMode.

-* Center- Positions the label with tickline as center.
+* Center - Positions the label with tickline as center.
-* Fit- Position the gridline inside based on the edge label size.
+* Fit - Position the gridline inside based on the edge label size.
-* Hide- Hides the edge labels.
+* Hide - Hides the edge labels.
-* Shift- Shifts the edge labels inside to label width.
+* Shift - Shifts the edge labels inside to label width.